 In 2006, the administration of the summer centres moved to Bath, then in 2012 the office moved to 22 Milsom Street, in the heart of Bath city centre.
 Milsom Street is also home to the Elac Study Centre, where we run tailor-made courses for closed groups throughout the year.
 Tim Cooke joined John Dunster and Andrew McPhee as an Elac Director in 2015.

-During the summer we run nine multi-national residential and homestay centres for students between the ages of 11 – 17 in a variety of locations in the UK.
+During the summer we run seven multi-national residential and homestay centres for students between the ages of 11 – 17 in a variety of locations in the UK.
 We work with students from a wide range of countries, but have particularly strong links with Italy, Spain, China, Russia, Japan, France, Poland, Austria and Turkey.

 Elac is no longer a small business – we welcome over 3,500 students each summer – however, we still retain the values and ethos that characterised Elac from the beginning and which made it attractive to our staff, students and partners: an organisation that is friendly, personal, loyal, professional and caring.
 We believe strongly in building relationships and being good partners.